 6 Degrees of Cats

 Why were cats gods in ancient Egypt but Satan’s familiar by Europe’s Middle Ages?
 Why do serial killers and despots hate cats?
+When did cats get into jazz?
 And how the heck does all of this random cat stuff connect to us in the here and now?
-Cat worshipper Captain Kitty, a.k.a.
-Amanda B. investigates these and other hard hitting questions with a diversity of guest experts from across the globe.
-For more info: linktr.ee/6degreesofcats.
-Follow @6degreesofcats and subscribe now!
+Listen to 6 Degrees of Cats, the world’s #1 (and only) cat-themed culture, history and science podcast to join cat worshipper Amanda B. as she investigates these and other hard hitting questions with a diversity of guest experts from across the globe.
+Subscribe now, and join the clowder by visiting http://www.6degreesofcats.com or follow @6degreesofcats on all major social media platforms.

 Episodes